somefunAgba/autosgm/README.md

 ```
 Other than the two arguments above, there are other options in the function's interface, but they, most often, rarely need not be changed from their defaults.

-The other options are well documented in the AutoSGM source-code.
+The other options are documented in the AutoSGM source-code.

 ## Bugs, Issues or Questions (need help?)